 Monitor Linux Network Bandwidth Usage with nload Command

-In this guide, we want to teach you to Monitor Linux Network Bandwidth Usage with the nload Command.
+In this guide from the Orcacore website, we want to teach you to Monitor Linux Network Bandwidth Usage with nload Command.

 nload is a command-line utility that can be used to monitor network traffic and bandwidth usage in real-time.
 It visualizes the incoming and outgoing traffic using two graphs and also provides additional information like min/max network usage and total transferred data.